jtkoch/Galaxe-Frontend/frontend/README.md

 In the project directory, you can run:

+# RUN THE .JSON FILE BEFORE RUNNING THE APP.
+this is because we are using port 3000 for the axios api call and the application can just run on port http://localhost:3001

+### `To run the members data file`
+cd into frontend and type "json-server --watch src/members.json" in the terminal

+### `To run the drugs data file`
+cd into frontend and type "json-server --watch src/drugs.json" in the terminal

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `To run the mock data file`
-cd into frontend and type "json-server --watch src/db.json" in the terminal
+cd into frontend and type npm start